What is a Homebuyers Survey Report?

-For homebuyers in South London (Clapham, Balham, Wandsworth and surrounding areas), it’s important to consider the condition of the property before making an offer.
-Buying your home could be the most significant purchase you ever make, so it is well worth commissioning a survey to ensure it is of a good condition and give you peace of mind that there aren’t any significant problems with the property.
+Once you have found a property that you want to buy and the offer is accepted, it is highly advisable to have a survey.
+Buying your home could be the most significant purchase you ever make, so it is well worth commissioning a survey to ensure it is in good condition, and it will give you peace of mind that there aren’t any significant problems with the property.

 A Homebuyers Report is the most popular type of survey available.
-It is not as in-depth as a Buildings Survey but is more comprehensive than a Condition Report.
-Here we answer some of the most frequently asked questions about Homebuyers Reports.
+It is not as in-depth as a Buildings Survey but is more comprehensive than a RICS Level 1 Survey.
+Here, we answer some of the most frequently asked questions about Homebuyers Reports.

-A Homebuyers Report is designed to give an overall opinion on the condition of a property.
-It can be offered with or without a valuation and will help you identify any major problems such as subsistence, damp or if the roof needs replacing.
+A Homebuyers Report, now officially known as a RICS Level 2 Survey, is designed to give an overall opinion on the condition of a property.
+It can be offered with or without a valuation and will help you identify any significant problems such as subsistence, damp or if the roof needs replacing.

-The surveyor will inspect all visible aspects of the property, but they will not lift floorboards or look behind furniture therefore, they will only be able to identify surface-level issues.
+The surveyor will inspect all visible aspects of the property.
+They will not lift floorboards or look behind furniture, so they can only identify surface-level issues.
+The RICS Level 2 Survey will include an estimate of how much it will cost to rebuild the property if it were destroyed.

-A Homebuyers Report is best for properties that are built within the last 100 years, built using conventional materials and in reasonable condition.
-If the property you are considering buying is significantly older than this or has undergone extensive alteration or extension, you may want to consider a Building Survey.
+A Homebuyers Report is best for properties built within the last 100 years, built using conventional materials, and in reasonable condition.
+If the property you are considering buying is significantly older than this or has undergone extensive alteration or extension, you may want to consider a Building Survey, as this provides a more comprehensive level of survey.

 What is included in a homebuyers survey?